Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Introduction

 Although the Inflation Property occurs in similar settings as when a negative ridge penalty is beneficial, the two are not equivalent (as seen in Fig. \ref{fig:fig_1}).
-While the Inflation Property expands all the eigenvalues equally, negative ridge regression expands the eigenvalues in the smaller directions of $X$ disproportionately.
+While the Inflation Property increases all the eigenvalues equally, negative ridge regression increases the size of the eigenvalues in the smaller directions of $X$ disproportionately (compared to the eigenvalues of the larger directions of $X$).
+This can be seen by considering the singular values of the Tikhonov-regularized projection matrix with a ridge penalty $\lambda$ (in terms of the singular values of $X$),

 Further, while the Inflation Property reduces the bias, it is a data-dependent form of bias reduction that leverages the structure of the feature matrix $X$.
-In contrast, naively creating an unbiased estimators, $\hat{\theta} = \E{\theta_{MN}}^{-1} \theta_{MN}$, leads to diverging generalization error (see Prop. \ref{prop:make_unbiased}).
+In contrast, naively creating an unbiased estimator, $\hat{\theta} = \E{\Pi_X}^{-1} \theta_{MN}$, leads to diverging generalization error (see Prop. \ref{prop:make_unbiased}).

-We conclude with a brief summary of our main technical results:
+We conclude with a brief summary of our main results:

-\begin{itemize} \item In some cases the improvement created by the Inflation Property (Equ. \ref{equ:inflation}) is multiplicative, even in the presence of a vanishing signal-to-noise ratio ($\frac{\beta^T\Sigma\beta}{\E{\eps^2}}\to0$).
+\begin{itemize} \item In some cases, the improvement created by the Inflation Property (Equ. \ref{equ:inflation}) is multiplicative, even in the presence of a vanishing signal-to-noise ratio ($\frac{\beta^T\Sigma\beta}{\E{\eps^2}}\to0$).
 See Theorem \ref{theorem:canon_multiplicative}, Prop. \ref{prop:snr_ex_prop}.
 That is, for a general class of covariance matrices there is an $\alpha\in(0,1)$, not depending on $\Sigma$, such that for some $c>1$ (depending on $\Sigma$),

-\item Using a data splitting technique (see Section \ref{sec:data_splitting}), we can create an estimator, $\theta_{ds}$, which is the sum of $\ell_2$ minimum norm interpolators performed on each subset of the data.
-In Prop. \ref{prop:c_estimate_mult}, we show, under certain assumptions, we can create an estimator using the sub-samples that obtains a multiplicative improvement in the generalization error in probability.
-That is, for some $\hat{c}>1$ when the Inflation Property holds,
+\item To show that the multiplicative improvement holds in high probability and to obtain even stronger improvements from the Inflation Property, we use a data splitting technique (see Section \ref{sec:data_splitting}).
+Here, we can create an estimator, $\theta_{ds}$, which is the sum of $\ell_2$ minimum norm interpolators performed on each subset of the data.
+The advantage of the data splitting technique is that we are able to show the concentration of empirical risk around its mean.
+That is, for some estimator $\hat{c}>1$ when the Inflation Property holds,